 Complete a site access refresher training course once every 5 years at a licensee facility or by completing course H-101S in TMS.

-the site access refresher training requirements course, if the inspector cannot meet the post-qualification and refresher training requirements because of circumstances beyond the inspector’s control, an alternative acceptable training may be substituted with the documented permission of the Quality Assurance and Vendor Inspection (IQVB) branch chief.
+Except for the site access refresher training requirements course, if the inspector cannot meet the post-qualification and refresher training requirements because of circumstances beyond the inspector’s control, an alternative acceptable training may be substituted with the documented permission of the Quality Assurance and Vendor Inspection (IQVB) branch chief.
 The documented permission should be tracked by the IQVB training coordinator as appropriate.

 Appendix C9, Senior Reactor Analyst